santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 ## Way of the Ancient Roots

+<div style='margin-top:20px'></div>

 ### Monastic tradition (level 3)

-Monks who follow the way of the Ancient Roots track Ki is not an exclusive thing to monks, every living organism has Ki flowing trough them, from a small flower to an gigant owlbear.
+Monks who follow the way of the Ancient Roots track Ki is not an exclusive thing to monks, every living organism has Ki flowing trough them, from a small flower to a gigant owlbear.
 All monks can stop the flow of Ki in other creatures, such as with the Stunning Strike technic, but only the Ancient Roots allows the monk to use its Ki to interact with anothers creatures flow and see some *grow*.

+<div style='margin-top:10px'></div>

 <div class='descriptive'>